-- The school will not discriminate against pupils on the basis of protected characteristics, such as disability or race and will give particular consideration to the fair treatment of pupils from groups who are vulnerable to exclusion. - Disruptive behaviour can be an indication of unmet needs.
+- The school will not discriminate against pupils on the basis of protected characteristics, such as disability or race and will give particular consideration to the fair treatment of pupils from groups who are vulnerable to exclusion.
+We are particularly aware that pupils with SEND (and particularly those with EHCPs) tend to be vulnerable to exclusion: the exclusion of a pupil with SEND will always be a measure taken after other resolutions have been unsuccessful. - Disruptive behaviour can be an indication of unmet needs.
 Where there are concerns about a pupil's behaviour the first steps will be to identify whether there are any causal factors and intervene early in order to reduce the need for a subsequent exclusion.
 The school will give consideration to a multi-agency assessment that goes beyond the pupil's educational needs. - All pupils who return to school following a fixed period exclusion will be subject to a re-integration process that will include a meeting with the parent and child prior to their return to their class.
-This meeting will include agreement by the pupil on managing their future behaviour. - The school will take reasonable steps to set and mark work for pupils during the first five school days of exclusion and will arrange alternative provision from the sixth day. - Where parents dispute the decision of the Local Governing Body (LGB) not to reinstate a permanently excluded pupil, they can ask for this decision to be reviewed by an independent review panel.
+This meeting will include agreement by the pupil on managing their future behaviour. - The school will take reasonable steps to set and mark work for pupils during the first five school days of exclusion and will arrange alternative provision from the sixth day. - Where parents dispute the decision of the Local Governance Council (LGC) not to reinstate a permanently excluded pupil, they can ask for this decision to be reviewed by an independent review panel.